NationalSecurityAgency/datawave/_docs-latest/getting-started/quickstart-install.md

   $ source ~/.bashrc                                                    # Step 2a
   $ activateDW                                                          # Step 2b
 ```
-As soon as *~/.bashrc* is sourced as shown above, tarballs for registered services will be automatically copied/downloaded
+When the *activateDW* bash function is invoked as shown above, tarballs for registered services will be automatically copied/downloaded
 from their configured locations into their respective service directories, i.e., under *datawave-quickstart/bin/services/{servicename}/*.

 A DataWave build will also be kicked off automatically.